 - The leaves appear wilted and can curl inwards.

-Mediterranean herbs are drought resistant as they have adapted to the hot and dry Mediterranean climate and actually thrive in well draining soils so most the the time it is overwatering causing their yellow leaves rather then underwatering although this can happen in pots that are too small.
+They actually thrive in well-draining soils, so most of the time, it is overwatering that causes their yellow leaves rather than underwatering, although this can happen in pots that are too small.

 The leafy annual herbs require the soil to be moist (yet well draining) which is achieved by planting them in compost as compost can retain moisture, yet has a porous structure that allows excess water to drain away from the roots which is the perfect balance for annual herbs.

-- Always plant your herbs in a larger pot of around 12 inches across if possible.
-Herbs can grow perfectly well in small pots but it should be noted smaller pots dry out much quicker in the sun as they have less capacity for soil and therefore less capacity for moisture.
-Larger pots have more soil and therefore hold more moisture for the herbs roots to uptake water and nutrients as required.
+- Always plant your herbs in a larger pot of around 12 inches across, if possible.
+Herbs can grow perfectly well in small pots, but it should be noted smaller pots dry out much quicker in the sun as they have less capacity for soil and, therefore, less capacity for moisture.
+Larger pots have more soil and, therefore, hold more moisture for the herb’s roots to uptake water and nutrients as required.

 - Plant your annual herbs in good compost if your soil is sandy.
 Leafy annual herbs require good compost to avoid drought stress and yellow leaves.
-If your soil is sandy or stony, it is likely to drain too quickly for leafy herbs and therefore it is better to grow your herbs in pots with good compost or significantly amend your soil with lots of organic matter (leaf mold and compost are the best materials for retaining moisture) to create the optimal balance of moisture for your herbs and prevent yellow leaves from droughts stress.
+If your soil is sandy or stony, it is likely to drain too quickly for leafy herbs and therefore, it is better to grow your herbs in pots with good compost or significantly amend your soil with lots of organic matter (leaf mold and compost are the best materials for retaining moisture) to create the optimal balance of moisture for your herbs and prevent yellow leaves from droughts stress.

-Lack of Sun Turns Herb Leaves Yellow
+The lack of Sun Could be Turning Herb Leaves Yellow

 - Causes.
 Mediterranean herbs require full sun (6 hours or more) and turn leggy and yellow in the shade.
 Leafy annual herbs (such as basil and cilantro) can grow in partial shade but turn yellow in full shade.

-Leafy green annual herbs such as basil prefer morning sun followed by afternoon shade.
-This allows them to grow tho their best in the sun yet protects the herbs from drying out as temperature peak in the midday and afternoon.
+This allows them to grow to their best in the sun yet protects the herbs from drying out as temperatures peak in the midday and afternoon.
+When I lived in Southern California, I found it essential to hide my leaf herbs from the heat and sun of the afternoon.

-If your leafy annual herbs are in too much shade, move them to an area of more sun and trim back any drooping affected growth which stimulates healthy green leaves to grow which have a much better culinary value.
+If your leafy annual herbs are in too much shade, move them to an area of more sun and trim back any drooping affected growth, which stimulates healthy green leaves to grow, which have a much better culinary value.

 Nutrient Poor Soil Can Causes Herb Leaves to Yellow